-This router can dynamically configure routes to other network segments using dynamic routing protocols (i.e., RIP).
+This router can dynamically configure routes to other network segments using dynamic routing protocols (i.e., RIP, OSPF, BGP).
 However, you can also manually enter static routes in the routing table using the IP > Routing > Static Routes (Add) page.
 Static routes may be required to access network segments where dynamic routing is not supported, or can be set to force the use of a specific route to a subnet, rather than using dynamic routing.
 Static routes do not automatically change in response to changes in network topology, so you should only configure a small number of stable routes to ensure network accessibility.

-- Up to 512 static routes can be configured. - ◆ If an administrative distance is defined for a static route, and the same destination can be reached through a dynamic route at a lower administration distance, then the dynamic route will be used. - ◆ If both static and dynamic paths have the same lowest cost, the first route stored in the routing table, either statically configured or dynamically learned via a routing protocol, will be used. - ◆ Static routes are included in RIP updates periodically sent by the router if this feature is enabled (see page 661).
+- Up to 512 static routes can be configured. - ◆ Up to eight equal-cost multipaths (ECMP) can be configured for static routing (see "Equal-cost Multipath Routing" on page 678). - ◆ If an administrative distance is defined for a static route, and the same destination can be reached through a dynamic route at a lower administration distance, then the dynamic route will be used. - If both static and dynamic paths have the same lowest cost, the first route stored in the routing table, either statically configured or dynamically learned via a routing protocol, will be used. - Static routes are included in RIP and OSPF updates periodically sent by the router if this feature is enabled (see page 701 or 728 respectively).

-- Destination IP Address IP address of the destination network, subnetwork, or host. - Net Mask / Prefix Length Network mask for the associated IP subnet.
-This mask identifies the host address bits used for routing to specific subnets.
+Destination IP Address - IP address of the destination network, subnetwork, or host.

-- ◆ Next Hop IP address of the next router hop used for this route. - ◆ Distance An administrative distance indicating that this route can be overridden by dynamic routing information if the distance of the dynamic route is less than that configured for the static route.
-Note that the default administrative distances used by the dynamic unicast routing protocols is 110 for 120 for RIP.
+- Net Mask / Prefix Length Network mask for the associated IP subnet.
+This mask identifies the host address bits used for routing to specific subnets. - ◆ Next Hop IP address of the next router hop used for this route. - ◆ Distance An administrative distance indicating that this route can be overridden by dynamic routing information if the distance of the dynamic route is less than that configured for the static route.
+Note that the default administrative distances used by the dynamic unicast routing protocols is 110 for OSPF, 120 for RIP, 20 for eBGP, and 200 for iBGP.
 (Range: 1-255, Default: 1)